shaloo/desc/docs/source/docs/workflows.rst

 #.
 Once the payment is successful, confirm reservation and check what all options are included in the booking.

    - For course reservation, see if the Puttshack reservation API was successful and update reservation details in the cloud database.
-Otherwise, void the payment transaction, cancel the reservation (if it was implemented using `Reservation APIs (TBD)<ref_tpa_opentable>` based booking) and return 422 Puttshack confirmation error.
+Otherwise, void the payment transaction, cancel the reservation (if it was implemented using :ref:`Reservation APIs (TBD)<ref_tpa_opentable>` based booking) and return 422 Puttshack confirmation error.

    - For restaurant reservation, see if reservation confirmation was received and update reservation details in the cloud database.
-Otherwise void the payment transaction, cancel the reservation (if it was a reservation based on `Reservation APIs (TBD)<ref_tpa_opentable>` booking) and return Puttshack confirmation error.
+Otherwise void the payment transaction, cancel the reservation (if it was a reservation based on :ref:`Reservation APIs (TBD)<ref_tpa_opentable>` booking) and return Puttshack confirmation error.

 ------------------------
 Payment: Error Handling
 ------------------------

-If the payment processing fails, cancel all the third party based reservations - `Reservation APIs (TBD)<ref_tpa_opentable>` ones for example.
+If the payment processing fails, cancel all the third party based reservations - :ref:`Reservation APIs (TBD)<ref_tpa_opentable>` ones for example.

 Use webhooks to get notified of third party API call events that could result in payment failure.